ajearle11/fastapi-example-app/README.md

 # fastapi-example-app

 I would not normally push straight to main, but I decided for the sake of time it would make it easier to do it like this!
-I would normally use gitflow and leverage versioning in the pipeline!
+I would normally use gitflow and leverage versioning in the pipeline!d

 **Note**: I have done some CICD stuff in the past, so I could have utilised it here, but I don't think it is important for this project.
 I would normally use tools like sonatype repo to pull images , sonatype-IQ for SAST and container scanning.